mgmilton/sorting_suite/README.md

 # Sorting Suite

-This repository contains two sorting algorithms a bubble sort and an insertion sort.
+This repository contains two sorting algorithms: a bubble sort and an insertion sort.